Dental Bridge

 Why is a dental bridge needed?

-What types of dental bridges are there?
+What types of dental bridges are available?

-Traditional, cantilever, and Maryland bonded bridges.
+Traditional, cantilever, Maryland, and implant-supported bridges.

 Can anyone get a dental bridge?